j0nat/mediawiki-skins-ddms/README.md

 2. Place the ddms files in a new folder called "ddms" under "skins".

-3. OPTIONAL: Set default skin in Preferences.
+3. OPTIONAL: Set default skin in LocalSettings.php.

 NOTE: Edit the MediaWiki:sidebar page to make changes to the drop-down menu.